String.Split Method (Char, Int32, StringSplitOptions)

 [<ComVisibleAttribute(false)>] member Split : separator:char * count:int * options:StringSplitOptions -> string

-An array of Unicode characters that delimit the substrings in this string, an empty array that contains no delimiters, or a null reference (Nothing in Visual Basic).
+A character array that delimits the substrings in this string, an empty array that contains no delimiters, or null.

 The maximum number of substrings to return.

 An array whose elements contain the substrings in this string that are delimited by one or more characters in separator.
 For more information, see the Remarks section.

 Delimiter characters are not included in the elements of the returned array.

 If this instance does not contain any of the characters in separator, or the count parameter is 1, the returned array consists of a single element that contains this instance.
 If the separator parameter is null or contains no characters, white-space characters are assumed to be the delimiters.
 White-space characters are defined by the Unicode standard and return true if they are passed to the Char.IsWhiteSpace method.
 However, if the separator parameter in the call to this method overload is null, compiler overload resolution fails.
 To unambiguously identify the called method, your code must indicate the type of the null.
 The following example shows several ways to unambiguously identify this overload.